cannatag/ldap3/README.rst

 -----------------

-In version 2 of ldap3 some default values have been changed and the ldap3 namespace has been decluttered, removing redundant constants.
+In version 2 of ldap3 some default values have been changed and the ldap3 namespace has been decluttered, removing redundant constants (look at the changelog for details).
 Also, the result code constants were moved to ldap3.core.results and the ldap3 custom exceptions were stored in ldap3.core.exceptions.
 If you experience errors in your existing code you should rearrange the import statements or explicitly set the defaults to their former values.